not-in-stock/emacs-nerd-icons-fonts/README.md

-# Emacs All The Icons Fonts
+# Emacs Nerd Icons Fonts

 This Nix package installs the icon fonts required by the `nerd-icons` package for Emacs, enhancing the presentation of information with visually appealing icons.